andriesbron/Ffmbash/README.md

 - Planned start by adding a dtstart and a dtend item to a template.

 **Advice: test your configuration before relying on it.**
+**Notice**
+If you search for template and command syntax, please verify hls_file.txt and apple_hls.sh in resp. templates and commands directory.
+If you stick to what is used there, you should basically get it working.

 # Modify